Mikejo5000/vsts-docs-pr/docs/boards/work-items/email-work-items.md

 Here's a list of the most common ways in which teams share information and plans using work item tracking.

 > [!NOTE]
-><b>Feature availability: </b>Some features are only available from the web portal or a Team Foundation client such as Visual Studio or the Eclipse plug-in, Team Explorer Everywhere (TEE).
+> Some features are only available from the web portal or a Team Foundation client such as Visual Studio or the Eclipse plug-in, Team Explorer Everywhere (TEE).

 <table >
 <thead align="center">